sla-000/flutter_safearea_base_minimum/README.md

 }
 ```

-This ensures that Flutter UI components constructed with `SafeArea` can remain modular, cleanly composable, and responsive to any arbitrary parent wrapper tree.
+This ensures that Flutter UI components constructed with `SafeArea` or `SliverSafeArea` can remain modular, cleanly composable, and responsive to any arbitrary parent wrapper tree.